Ecotricity logotype 0345 555 7100

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our colleagues.

-All new employees have access to our ‘Modern Slavery Awareness and Victim Identification Guidance’ training documents, which includes the companies’ ethos and interacting with trusted organisations.
+All employees have easy access to our ‘Modern Slavery Awareness and Victim Identification Guidance’ training documents, which include the group’s ethos and guidance on interacting with trusted organisations.

 Subsidiaries of Green Britain Group Limited

-The Green Britain Group contains many smaller companies that do not fall within the remit of the Modern Slavery Act requirements, but we ensure that each and every one of them is still subject to the same policies and procedures.
+The Green Britain Group contains many smaller companies that do not fall within the mandatory reporting obligation of the Modern Slavery Act, but we ensure that each and every one of them is still subject to the same policies and procedures.
 In this way, we’re endeavouring to ensure that modern slavery and human trafficking does not take place in any of our supply chains or businesses.

 Continuing Review

-Overall, the steps we’re currently taking, and our continuing review and improvement of supply chain management, will help us to ensure that slavery never has a place in the Green Britain Group.
+Overall, the steps we’re currently taking, and our continuing review and improvement of supply chain management, will help us to ensure that slavery and trafficking never have a place in the Green Britain Group.

 This statement has been approved by the Board of Directors.